uhasker/getting-things-done-in-next-js/src/chapter7/02-typography-utilities.md

 ### Line Height

 You can also set the line height.

-This can be used to control the distance between the lines:
+This can be used to control the distance between text lines:

 ```jsx
 export default function Home() {